Grahams Island State Park: History

 The Narrows Recreation Area at Devils Lake was added to the North Dakota park system in 1981.
 Grahams Island State Park, Shelvers Grove State Recreation Area, and Black Tiger Bay State Recreation Area were established in 1988.
-Rising lake waters caused Narrows State Recreation Area to be closed in 1995 and Shelvers Grove's closure in 2004.
-By 2014, Black Tiger Bay Recreation Area had been closed due to inaccessibility.
-When open, it offered a boat ramp with large parking area.
+Rising lake waters caused the closure of Narrows State Recreation Area in 1995 and the closure of Shelvers Grove in 2004.
+By 2014, Black Tiger Bay Recreation Area, with its boat ramp and large parking area, had also been closed due to inaccessibility.